lykkelig/Group6_Final_Project/README.md

 ### Finalize Model

-Communication protocols: Utilize group Slack channel as primary means of communication.
+## Communication protocols:

+Our primary means of communication will be to utilize the group Slack channel, as well as meeting as needed over Zoom.

+## Machine Learning Model